-In addition, there are a number of international instruments that deal specifically with prisoners and conditions of detention.
-The more detailed standards that are set out in these principles, minimum rules or guidelines provide a valuable complement to the broad principles contained in the legal treaties.
-These include: the Standard Minimum Rules for the Treatment of Prisoners (1957); the Body of Principles for the Protection of All Persons under Any Form of Detention or Imprisonment (1988); the Basic Principles for the Treatment of Prisoners (1990) and the Standard Minimum Rules for the Administration of Juvenile Justice (1985).
-There are also a number of instruments that refer specifically to staff working with people who have been deprived of their liberty.
-They include: the Code of Conduct for Law Enforcement Officials (1979), the Principles of Medical Ethics relevant to the Role of Health Personnel, particularly Physicians, in the Protection of Prisoners and Detainees against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment (1982) and the Basic Principles on the Use of Force and Firearms (1990).
+In addition, there are a number of international instruments which deal specifically with prisoners and conditions of detention.
+The more detailed standards which are set out in these principles, minimum rules or guidelines provide a valuable complement to the broad principles contained in the legal treaties.
+These include The Standard Minimum Rules for the Treatment of Prisoners (1957), The Body of Principles for the Protection of All Persons under Any Form of Detention or Imprisonment (1988), The Basic Principles for the Treatment of Prisoners (1990) and The Standard Minimum Rules for the Administration of Juvenile Justice (1985).
+There are also a number of instruments which refer specifically to staff working with people who have been deprived of their liberty.
+They include the Code of Conduct for Law Enforcement Officials (1979), the Protection of Prisoners and Detainees against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment (1982) and the Basic Principles on the Use of Force and Firearms (1990).